 Students graduating from the concentration can pursue careers in the private, non-profit, and public sectors representing employers, employees, or labor unions, in a law firm or an in-house counsel setting.
 Those students should also find enhanced career opportunities in areas such as human resources, labor and employee relations, and employee benefits.

-Internships are a vital component of the concentration.The internship experience enables students to learn how attorneys work and the challenges they face.It also affords students the opportunity to reflect upon the professional model to which they aspire.
+Externships are a vital component of the concentration.The externship experience enables students to learn how attorneys work and the challenges they face.It also affords students the opportunity to reflect upon the professional model to which they aspire.

-Concentrators are required to complete a minimum three (3) credit internship; however, Evening Division students may apply for a waiver of this requirement.
+Concentrators are required to complete a minimum three (3) credit externship; however, Evening Division students may apply for a waiver of this requirement.

-Evening division students with full time positions should consult the Internships section of this website to learn more about potential waiver of the internship requirement.
+Evening division students with full time positions should consult the Externships section of this website to learn more about potential waiver of the externship requirement.